hkoosha/foobar/README.md

 ### Up and Running: Kubernetes

+**IMPORTANT!!** seriously consider defining the `FOOBAR_FAST_DOCKER_REGISTRY=true` environment variable, it will make minikube read images from a local docker container running a docker registry, rather than than pushing images to minikube internal docker registry.
+It\s way faster! but requires opening port 5000 on your local host.

 Use the following sequence of commands to spawn a minikube cluster and deploy all foobar microservices to it: